MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 A sandbox environment is a non-production instance of [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 Isolated from production, a sandbox environment is the place to safely explore, learn, demo, develop, and test the service without the risk of affecting the data and settings of your production environment.

 > [!IMPORTANT]
 > Make sure that you understand the limitations of a sandbox before you create a new sandbox environment.
-For more information, see the [Sandbox environments](#sandbox-environments) section.
+For more information, see [Sandbox environments](environment-types.md#sandbox-environments) section.

 > [!NOTE]
 > Each [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant is limited to three sandbox environments.